-♦ Free parking can be found above the north side of the bay.
-If no spaces are available here, the pay and display car park behind the beach can be used.
-From either parking area the beach is a very short walk away.
+♦ There is free parking above the north side of the bay.
+If no spaces are available, the pay and display car park behind the beach can be used.
+From either parking area, the beach is a very short walk away.

 ♦ The stream snakes across the north of the beach.

 FIND FREQUENCY: ♦♦♦♦♦ – Grey pebbles within the stream contain crinoid pieces.
-Corals, poor quality brachiopods and other fossils can also be found here
+Corals, poor quality brachiopods and other fossils can also be found.

 ACCESS: ♦♦♦♦ – Car parking is found very close to the beach.
 The stream is shallow and the beach is sandy and flat.

 TYPE: – Fossiliferous pebbles can be found among others across the whole of the back of the bay.
-They are best located when wet however as this brings out the contrast between the fossils and their matrix.
-Therefore fossil hunting at this location is mostly carried out within the stream.
+However, they are best located when wet, as this brings out the contrast between the fossils and their matrix.
+Therefore, fossil hunting at this location is best carried out within the stream.

-The most common fossils to be found within the stream are crinoid parts preserved in grey limestone.
-There are also corals and brachiopod fossils.
-Small pieces of bone are found occasionally within the limestone matrix and if lucky a partial trilobite may present itself.
-On a rainy day fossils can be found along the entire width of the back of the bay as it is easy to distinguish the fossils from their matrix when wet.
-On a dry day the stream is an excellent place to look.
+On a rainy day, fossils can be found along the entire width of the back of the bay, as it is easier to distinguish the fossils from their matrix when wet.
+On a dry day, the stream is an excellent place to look.
 Its bed is pebbly and practically all of the dark grey rocks it contains will have some fossils showing on their surfaces.
-While visiting this location it is worth taking the cliff top path to the south and walking a few hundred meters along its length.
+While visiting this location, it is worth taking the clifftop path to the south and walking a few hundred meters along its length.
 Some spectacular views of the near vertical strata of this area can be seen within a short distance of the beach.

 Those supervising young children and therefore confined to the beach are still afforded an excellent and dramatic view of the strata when looking west from the north side of the bay.

-In terms of chronostratigraphy things are a little more complicated (as always!).
-The Townsend Tuff lies within the Moor Cliffs Formation and has generally been considered to mark the Silurian / Devonian boundary ie. the lowest part of the Old Red Sandstone sequence is late Silurian in age and the rest of the rocks at Manorbier are early Devonian in age.
+In terms of chronostratigraphy, things are a little more complicated.
+The Townsend Tuff lies within the Moor Cliffs Formation and has generally been considered to mark the Silurian/Devonian boundary, that is, the lowest part of the ORS sequence is late Silurian in age and the rest of the rocks at Manorbier are early Devonian in age.

 This is a generally safe location.
-There is little chance of becoming cut off by the tide here and the beach is popular with families.
-The cliff top walk passes by some precipitous drops in places.
-Parental supervision is required if walking along it with children.
-Mobile phone signals may be lost at this location, so be sure to inform someone where of where you are going and what time you are likely to return.
+There is little chance of becoming cut off by the tide and the beach is popular with families.
+However, the clifftop walk passes some precipitous drops in places, so parental supervision is required if walking along it with children.
+Mobile phone signals can be lost at this location, so be sure to inform someone where you are going and what time you are likely to return.

 This site is an SSSI.
 This Special Site of Scientific Interest, means you can visit the site, but hammering the bedrock is not permitted.